snowkylin/async_rl/readme.md

 Run `train.py` to train the network on your computer.

 You will get a comparatively good result (40+ score) when t is larger than 2000000.
 On my computer (i5-4590/16GB/GTX 1060 6GB), the training process need at least 2-3 hours.

+## Evaluation

+You can find the eval at https://gym.openai.com/evaluations/eval_03aUUz45Sc6TBg0vifljwA , which takes 40 hours to train the network.

 ## Credit
 * [coreylynch/async-rl](https://github.com/coreylynch/async-rl)